CelestialBrain/aisis-scraper/README.md

 ## How It Works

 - **GitHub Actions**: The `.github/workflows/scrape.yml` file defines the workflow.
 It runs on a schedule, checks out the code, installs dependencies, and runs the scraper.
-- **Scraper (`src/scraper.js`)**: This script uses Puppeteer to launch a headless Chrome browser, log in to AISIS, and navigate to the schedule and curriculum pages to scrape the data using native DOM extraction.
+- **Scraper (`src/scraper.js`)**: This script uses `node-fetch` to perform direct HTTP requests and `cheerio` to parse the HTML, eliminating the need for a headless browser (Puppeteer).
+This makes the scraper significantly faster and more stable.
 - **Supabase Sync (`src/supabase.js`)**: This script transforms the scraped data and syncs it to Supabase via the `github-data-ingest` Edge Function endpoint.
 - **Main Script (`src/index.js`)**: This is the entry point that orchestrates the scraper and the Supabase sync manager.